-At the same time, be sure to acknowledge the fact that your client has a life outside of the project—not only at home, but in the office, too.
-In fact, being a client can be really difficult.
-Many people who are acting as a client lead are often tasked with several responsibilities outside of your project.
-In fact, your one project could be one of many.
-So you’re lucky if you get a small percentage of your client’s time.
-It’s important to keep that in mind and have empathy for your client—and his or her time.
+Be sure to acknowledge that your client has a life outside of the project—not only at home, but in the office, too.
+Clients are often tasked with several responsibilities outside of your project.
+It’s important to keep that in mind and have empathy for your client—and respect for his or her time.

-It can be said one million times and never enough: Good communications are critical to any project, and the best time to establish a solid practice is early on.
-While you’re doing project research, get to know how your client organization communicates.
-Use that research to inform and determine how you will communicate.
-Be sure to use your standby practices of meeting notes, documentation, and status reports and meetings as a foundation, but tailor them to what will work for your clients.
-By taking the time upfront to create a tailored communication strategy with the client, you will build a solid foundation for the project and avoid miscommunication later.
+Be sure to use your standby practices of meeting notes, documentation, and status reports as a foundation, but cater them to what will work best for your clients.
+By taking the time upfront to create a tailored communication plan with the client, you’ll build a solid foundation for the project and avoid miscommunication later.

-After you’ve settled on a good way for your teams to communicate and make important decisions, make sure you become the person on the team who keeps the conversations flowing.
-With just a few tactics like these, you’ll build lasting relationships and amazing projects.
+Lastly, after you’ve determined a good way for your teams to communicate, make sure you’re also the person on the team who keeps project conversations flowing.
+With just a few of these tips, you’ll build lasting client relationships and amazing projects.

-It’s important to ALWAYS document important conversations with thorough meeting notes.
+It’s important to ALWAYS document key conversations with thorough meeting notes.

 Tips for better listening

-Then again, timing is everything.
+Keep in mind that timing is key.
 Take cues from the room, and know when it’s appropriate to ask a question or revisit one.
 Being a relentless (and clueless) question-asker will kill the mood—and even a relationship.
-There is a delicate balance between getting info you need, seeming nosey (or annoying), and wrecking a conversation.
-For instance, if you’re mid-conversation and you ask a question that changes the direction of what’s being discussed, you may end up missing out on what your client was about to tell you.
-Be patient, PM, for the client will share what is appropriate in the context of a conversation.
-Wait your turn and you’ll get the info you need...and more.
+For instance, if you’re mid-conversation and ask a question that changes the direction of what’s being discussed, you may end up missing out on what your client was about to tell you.
+Be patient.
+The client will share what’s appropriate in the context of a conversation.
+Wait your turn, and you’ll get the info you need—and more.

-When your team presents a deliverable, take the time to educate your client on the deliverable.
+When your team presents a deliverable, take time to educate your client about it.
 Just showing a deliverable is never good enough because it can lead to uninformed decision-making.
-Here’s a step-by-step process for presenting your deliverables:
+Here’s a step-by-step process for presenting client deliverables:

 If you’re working with clients, you must speak their language, whether they’re corporate or a startup.

-If you’re working with clients, you must speak their language, whether they’re corporate or maybe a startup.
-They have a way of communicating and will use terms you might not be familiar with.
-But being able to speak in a way that relates to the client’s business sense and culture is crucial to successfully managing a project.
+If you’re working with clients, you must speak their language.
+Being able to speak in a way that relates to the client’s business sense and culture is crucial to successfully managing a project.
 If you immerse yourself in your client’s way of working, you’ll understand their business and decision-making process much better.

 Tip: Start a project dictionary.
 When reviewing client documentation, pull out acronyms and terms that are often used, define them, and put them in an easily accessible document for your team to reference.

-No matter what you have in common, or what you have to learn about your client (or vice versa), you will always be able to bring conversations and project decisions back to your client’s core business and how a project sticks to—or strays from—its goals.
-You should always be able to bring a conversation back to how it will impact the business or if it meets the stated goals of the project.
-When you cut through the subjective conversations about the design or strategy of a deliverable (particularly when it comes to design) and bring it back to the project’s core, you can change the tone and direction of a conversation.
-Keep that one in your back pocket because it’ll always earn you respect—particularly if you’re always in alignment with those goals.
+You should always be able to bring project conversations back to how it will impact the business or if it meets the stated goals of the project.
+Keep that one in your back pocket, because it’ll always earn you respect—particularly if you’re always in alignment with those goals.